rails/spring/README.md

 Calling `main.rb` automatically started the expedite server in the background.
 In the above example, it does the following:

-1. Launch the `base` variant
+1. Launch the `base` agent
-2. Fork from the `base` variant to create the `development/abc` variant
+2. Fork from the `base` agent to create the `development/abc` agent
-3. Fork from the `development/abc` variant
+3. Fork from the `development/abc` agent

-To explicitly stop the server and all the variants, you use:
+To explicitly stop the server and all the agents, you use:

 ```
 $ bundle exec expedite stop